lmfit/lmfit-py/doc/model.rst

 important advantages.

-In addition to allowing you to turn any model function into a curve-fitting method, lmfit also provides canonical definitions for many known line shapes such as Gaussian or Lorentzian peaks and Exponential decays that are widely used in many scientific domains.
+In addition to allowing you to turn any model function into a curve-fitting method, lmfit also provides canonical definitions for many known lineshapes such as Gaussian or Lorentzian peaks and Exponential decays that are widely used in many scientific domains.
 These are available in the :mod:`models` module that will be discussed in more detail in the next chapter